-Initially at the origin there is no resource handling and metabolic pace, with the initial selection of pace acting on local resources obtained passively through e.g. diffusion or a flowing medium.
-This initial metabolic selection of pace comes with the mass of the selected metabolic pathways, including an expected diminishing return in the mass-specific metabolic efficiency of increasingly larger pathways (Witting 2017b).
-If the initial return of metabolism from mass is weaker than proportional to mass, the increased net energy of increased metabolism does not outbalance the proportional downward selection of the quality-quantity tradeoff, as imposed by the mass of the metabolic pathways.
-This means selection against intrinsic metabolism, with replicator selection for exposed non-cellular gene codes that copy as fast as possible by the extrinsic metabolism of the environment (like virus).
+(Witting 2017b).
+If the initial return of metabolism from mass is weaker than proportional to mass, the increased net energy of increased metabolism does not outbalance the proportional downward selection of the quality-quantity trade-off, as imposed by the mass of the metabolic pathways.
+This means selection against intrinsic metabolism (Fig. 3, left), with replicator selection for exposed non-cellular gene codes that copy as fast as possible by the extrinsic metabolism of the environment (like virus).

-When the initial metabolic return of the potential replicator is stronger than proportional, there is instead selection for self-replicators with intrinsic metabolism (Witting 2017b).
-And-as an advanced intrinsic metabolism depends on a cell-like structure for the concentration of metabolic pathways and other metabolites (e.g., Oparin 1957; Miller and Orgel 1974; Maynard Smith and Szathmáry 1995)-the diminishing metabolic return from the mass of the complete self-replicator selects for a cellular metabolic compartment with an embedded heritable gene code (assuming that analogue inheritance cannot produce cellular self-replicators).
-This selection stops when the diminishing metabolic return declines to the proportional return that balances the quality-quantity trade-off of the cell, selecting self-replicating cells with incomplete pathways that do not explore the full metabolic potential.
-This r-selection of metabolism, mass, and selfreplicating cells does not select multicellular organisms because the quality-quantity trade-off halves the rate of replication with the addition of an extra similar cell, while the net energy of metabolism declines if the cell divides into smaller metabolic units.
+When the initial metabolic return of the potential replicator is stronger than proportional, there is instead selection for self-replicators with intrinsic metabolism (Fig. 3, middle; Witting 2017b).
+And-as an advanced intrinsic metabolism depends on a cell-like structure for the concentration of metabolic pathways and other metabolites (e.g., Oparin 1957; Miller and Orgel 1974; Maynard Smith and Szathmáry 1995)-the diminishing metabolic return from the mass of the complete self-replicator selects for a cellular metabolic compartment with an embedded heritable gene code (analogue inheritance is unrealistic for cellular self-replicators).
+This selection stops when the diminishing metabolic return declines to the proportional return that balances the quality-quantity trade-off of the cell, selecting selfreplicating cells with incomplete pathways that do not explore the full metabolic potential.
+This r-selection of metabolism, mass, and self-replicating cells does not select multicellular organisms because the qualityquantity trade-off halves the rate of replication with the addition of an extra similar cell, while the net energy of metabolism declines if the cell divides into smaller metabolic units.

 Beyond these r-selected self-replicating cells, the selection of extra net energy by active resource handling leads to the gradual unfolding of interactive competition.
-As long as the associated resource gradient is weaker than a proportional increase with mass, the feedback is incomplete and cannot select mass on its own.
-But, in combination with the remaining metabolic return, it selects another class of unicells with extra mass selected partially as mass-ofadditional-metabolism and partially as interactive quality (Witting 2017b).
-This implies a genome increasingly embedded in larger more structurally organised unicells, where parts of the interior perform metabolic tasks while the boundary to the surrounding environment deals with active resource handling and interactive behaviour.
-The selection of these interacting unicells continues with an increasing behavioural component until the metabolic pathways become fully developed (i.e. with zero metabolic return from increased mass).
+As long as the associated resource gradient is weaker than a proportional increase with mass, the feedback of interactive competition is incomplete and unable to select mass on its own.
+But, in combination with the remaining metabolic return, it selects another class of unicells with extra mass selected partially as mass-of-additional-metabolism and partially as interactive quality (Witting 2017b).
+This implies a genome increasingly embedded in larger more structurally organised unicells, where parts of the interior perform metabolic tasks and the boundary to the surrounding environment deals with active resource handling and interactive behaviour.
+The selection of these interacting unicells continues with an increasing behavioural component until the metabolic pathways become fully developed (i.e. with zero metabolic return per unit mass; Fig. 3, right).
 This happens at the point where the resource gradient of interactive competition becomes a proportional increase with mass and the population dynamic feedback starts to select mass on its own.
-The complete feedback is thereafter selecting multicellular organisms from the net energy of increased resource handling, with extra metabolising cells and sexual reproduction selected as the interactive quality that monopolises resources and enhances the reproduction of larger cooperating units relative to that of smaller non-cooperating units.
+The density-frequency-dependent selection of the complete population dynamic feedback is thereafter select-